About Keryx Prison Ministryherald angel

 In the ancient world, a keryx, or “herald” was someone sent by his master to proclaim in public the master’s message.
 He dared not change the announcement because it was not his own.
 His responsibility was only to proclaim it accurately.

-The candidates (male incarcerated individuals) participate in a weekend retreat (Thursday evening to Sunday afternoon) inside the facility.
+The candidates (male incarcerated individuals) participate in a three-day retreat (Tuesday through Thursday) inside the facility.
 They then attend weekly reunion meetings on Friday evenings to continue to grow in their faith.

 Keryx Brochure